Stuffed Mamba: Oversized States Lead to the Inability to Forget: State Overparameterization

-The language modeling performance may not reflect the downstream capabilities well \citep{data-engineering-scaling}.
-Therefore, we also search for the state capacity on the passkey retrieval task.
-Similar to the previous section, we train with different lengths for different state sizes and identify the maximum context length where the model has an accuracy over 95\%, which we regard as the \textit{state capacity in passkey retrieval}.
-In this task, the noisy context is repetitive, thus, the amount of contextual information is largely independent of the context length, therefore, the capacity should grow roughly exponentially with the state size.

-It is worth emphasizing that, if we train Mamba-2 on passkey retrieval data, the model can theoretically handle infinitely long contexts by ignoring all irrelevant tokens.
-Here, the model is only trained with the next token prediction objective, which means the model will \textit{not} ignore the irrelevant context, and the ability to retain information for extended time emerges from language modeling.
+The fact that the amount of information in $T_\text{forget}$ tokens exceeds the state's capacity, does not necessarily imply that the model fails to recall information beyond the last $T_\text{forget}$ tokens, especially when there is a clear distinction between the target information and other contextual information.
+Therefore, we also search for the maximum context length from which the model can accurately perform passkey retrieval.
+We refer to this context length as the model's \textit{maximum recall context length}, denoted with $T_\text{recall}$.
+Similar to the previous section, we train with different lengths for different state sizes and identify the maximum context length where the model has an accuracy over 95\% as $T_\text{recall}$.
+In this task, the noisy context is repetitive, thus, the amount of contextual information is largely independent of the context length.
+Therefore, ideally, the recall threshold should grow roughly exponentially with the state size.\footnote{If we train Mamba-2 on passkey retrieval data, the model can theoretically handle infinitely long contexts.
+Here, the model is only trained with the next token prediction objective, which means the model will \textit{not} ignore the irrelevant context, and the ability to retain information for extended time emerges from language modeling.}